vsrinivas/fuchsia/public/rust/crates/fdio/README.md

-Fuchsia Open Source Template Repository
+Rust bindings for mxio
 =======================================

-This repository is a template that we will use when creating new open source repositories for Fuchsia.
+This repository contains bindings for a portion of the Magenta mxio library.